-Another key factor influencing the subtle strategy changes in the design process, as the current global context unfolds, is what the participatory design methods bring to the table, creating multiple ripple effects.
-As 2020 slowly passes, we have already seen the positive reactions on architecture, as more and more architects and professionals alike take more steps towards sustainable, collective and durable architecture .
+Another key factor influencing the subtle strategy changes in the design process as the current global context unfolds is what the participatory design methods bring to the table, creating multiple ripple effects.
+As 2020 slowly passes, we have already seen positive reactions to architecture as more architects and professionals take more steps towards sustainable, collective and durable architecture .

 What the architect intended to convey was the vulnerability of a poorly designed building or place when the specifics of the site are ignored.
-And similarly, the user’s needs – the building or space is slowly losing its appeal in the eyes of the inhabitants.
-But then again, how beautiful and seemingly simple are the designs on which their architects and designers listen to its surroundings!
+And similarly, the user’s needs – the building or space is slowly losing their appeal in the eyes of the inhabitants.
+But then again, how beautiful and seemingly simple are the designs on which their architects and designers listen to their surroundings?
 At first, the architect might feel constrained while in the design process by the various specifics each site offers; yet, in some cases, that may help fuel their passion and dedication for their craft.

-Starting a few years back, architects have identified the need to involve on a larger scale the public opinion in the mix when designing buildings for communities.
-Acknowledged as participatory design, or also known as social, collective architecture practices, this type of approach on the design process created a multitude of possibilities for both the professionals alongside the local residents, as the latter were able to experience different types of understanding of their immediate surroundings.
+Starting a few years back, architects have identified the need to involve public opinion in the mix on a larger scale when designing buildings for communities.
+Acknowledged as participatory design, also known as social, collective architecture practices, this type of approach to the design process created many possibilities for both the professionals and the local residents, as the latter were able to experience different types of understanding of their immediate surroundings.

-Thus, by getting local residents convoluted in the different processes of private or public spatial planning (research stage, concept developing, planning, strategy and eventually construction), with time, people will organically develop a sense belonging to their neighbourhoods.
-A collective advantage for everyone involved, cultivating a belonging sentiment to a place, its people, with the potential of drastically reducing the risk of vandalism, destruction and acts of violence, bringing locals together.
+Thus, by getting local residents convoluted in the different processes of private or public spatial planning (research stage, concept developing, planning, strategy and eventually construction), with time, people will organically develop a sense of belonging to their neighbourhoods.
+A collective advantage for everyone involved, cultivating a belonging sentiment to a place, and its people, with the potential of drastically reducing the risk of vandalism, destruction and acts of violence, bringing locals together.